-Because many of our (current) students are from overseas, such parents are not in a position to be involved, actively within the School.
+Because many of our (current) students are internationals, parents are not in a position to be involved actively within the School.
 We anticipate that our local enrolments will increase as we develop our marketing presence in the local area.
 However, our growing numbers of local families, actively support our School.